Download this example as Julia file or Jupyter notebook.

 Example block output

-Observe from the KPM calculation that disorder in the nearest-neighbor exchange serves to broaden the discrete excitation bands into a continuum.
+Observe that disorder in the nearest-neighbor exchange serves to broaden the discrete excitation bands into a continuum.

 res = intensities(swt, path; energies, kernel)